getbraincloud/braincloud-csharp/README.md

 With your Unity Project open, open the **brainCloudClient_unity_X.X.X.unitypackage** file and click the import prompt.

-**Note** that the plugin has gone through major updates since BrainCloud 4.7 release, please refer to the appropriate plugin guide.
+**Note**: The plugin has gone through major updates since the brainCloud 4.7 release, please refer to the appropriate plugin guide.

 ### Updating

-Whether you update with the .unitypackage or via the Package Manager, make sure to delete your old brainCloud settings first: `BrainCloud > Resources > BrainCloudEditorSettings_X_X_X` and `BrainCloud > Resources > BrainCloudSettings_X_X_X`.
+Whether you update with the .unitypackage or via the Package Manager, make sure to delete your old brainCloud settings files first.

+If you're using an older version of the library then the settings will be located in the `Assets > BrainCloud > Resources` folder:
+- `Assets > BrainCloud > Resources > BrainCloudSettings_X_X_X`
+- `Assets > BrainCloud > Resources > BrainCloudEditorSettings_X_X_X`

+Newer versions of the library going forward will have the settings files under the `BrainCloud > Unity` folder:
+- `Assets > BrainCloud > Unity > Resources > BrainCloudSettings_X_X_X`
+- `Assets > BrainCloud > Unity > Editor > Resources > BrainCloudEditorSettings_X_X_X`

-If you plan on swapping to the brainCloud custom package, you must delete the old root BrainCloud library files folder `Assets > BrainCloud` in your Unity project, as well as the brainCloud plugin files `Plugins > Android > brainCloudUnity` and `Plugins > iOS > RegionLocaleNative`.
-If you do not have any additional Plugins, then it is safe to delete the root Plugins folder.
+If you plan on installing brainCloud via the Package Manager you must delete the old root brainCloud library files folder under `Assets > BrainCloud` in your Unity project.
+You must also delete the the brainCloud plugin files.
+Here are all of the brainCloud library files & folders to delete:
+- `Assets > BrainCloud`
+- `Assets > Plugins > Android > brainCloudUnity`
+- `Assets > Plugins > iOS > RegionLocaleNative`

+If you do not have any additional Plugins then it is safe to delete the root `Assets > Plugins` folder.

 ### brainCloud Unity Plugin 4.6 and Older

-Once you install with the .unitypackage file, you will need to configure a few settings from the brainCloud menu.
+Once you install with the `.unitypackage` file, you will need to configure a few settings from the brainCloud menu.
 If you don't see a brainCloud menu, click any menu bar entry to get Unity to refresh the list of menus.

 1. Open brainCloud and select Settings